top of page

 Dec 22, 20255 min read

-12. Breaking the Cycle - How to Parent Differently After Generational Trauma
+12. Breaking the Pattern - How to Parent Differently After Generational Trauma

 Breaking the cycle and parenting differently after trauma is one of the hardest, most courageous parts of parenting after trauma.
 It means parenting in a way you've never seen modeled when you were a child.
 A lot of us are trying to break generational patterns we didn't choose.
 And we're doing it without a map, while still healing, still learning, and still trying to raise a child who needs us, sometimes intensely.
 If that's you, you're doing work your parents never did.
 This